-Never leave the vehicle unattended while the engine is running.
-Secure the vehicle against use by unauthorized persons.
-If you leave the vehicle, lock the steering and remove the ignition key.
+- Do not leave the vehicle unattended if the engine is running. - Protect the vehicle against access by unauthorized persons. - Lock the steering and remove the ignition key if you leave the vehicle unattended.

 Danger of burns Some vehicle components become very hot when the vehicle is operated.